 · What it means to give

 We will also explore the issue of stress and how this impacts our sense of wellbeing.

 These sessions involve talking about barriers to wellbeing and exploring practical ways that these barriers can be overcome.

 If you feel that your wellbeing needs a bit of focus and counselling may not be what you are needing, then contact me about signing-up for a Wellbeing MOT.

 Counselling comes in different shapes and forms, often referred to as modalities.
 I trained in the Gestalt approach and hope that this brief explanation will help you understand what you might experience when working with me.

-The best way I can explain what Gestalt is, is that it is a way of exploring your here and now experience in the context of the issue you are bringing to the counselling session.
-Whilst this may be something to do with a past experience; what I am curious about as a Gestalt counsellor is finding-out what it is like for you to explore that issue, with me, in the present moment.
+Gestalt counselling is a way of exploring your here and now experience in the context of the issue you are bringing to the counselling session.
+Whilst this may be something to do with a past experience; what I am curious about, as a Gestalt counsellor, is finding-out what it is like for you to explore that issue, with me, in the present moment.